 Direct Loans are classified into two categories, subsidized and unsubsidized.
-When a loan is "subsidized," the federal government pays the interest on the loan while the student is in school and any authorized period of deferment.
+When a loan is "subsidized," the federal government defers the accrual of interest on the loan while the student is in school and any authorized period of deferment.
 Eligibility for a subsidized loan depends on financial need as determined by filing a FAFSA.

-When a loan is "unsubsidized," the federal government does not pay the interest while the student is in school or in deferment periods; the student is responsible for the interest that accrues.
+When a loan is "unsubsidized," the federal government does not defer the accrual of interest while the student is in school or in deferment periods; the student is responsible for the interest that accrues.
 The student has the option of either deferring the payment of interest or paying as it accrues while enrolled.